 The SaaS offering ZaaS is Zenoss' fastest-growing product.
 ZaaS offers the same monitoring abilities as Service Dynamics, but the user is not required to download and install updates or upgrades.
 Zenoss sells ZaaS on a subscription basis, and it does not require hardware to run the monitoring platform, such as an on-premises server or storage space.
 ZaaS and Service Dynamics share similar uptimes; however, because ZaaS is managed, it takes less effort to implement and maintain than Service Dynamics.

 Four types of ZenPacks are available: commercial, community, open source and subscription.
 Commercial ZenPacks are supported by ZaaS and Service Dynamics.
 Community ZenPacks are user-created and open source, and they tend to focus on specific technologies or functionality extensions for Core, Service Dynamics or ZaaS.
 Open source ZenPacks are Zenoss-created and support traditional IT technologies, such as

 Hundreds of ZenPacks are available from Zenoss and the tool's users.
 Some users rely on Core to create ZenPacks to use in Service Dynamics or ZaaS.

 Zenoss competitors include Datadog and ScienceLogic, as well as Nagios and Zabbix.

 ScienceLogic provides a cloud-focused monitoring system that also includes IT management capabilities.
-This software can manage private, public and multi-cloud, as well as networks, storage, hardware and hypervisors.
+This software can manage private, public and multi-cloud, as well as networks, storage, hardware

 Zabbix and Nagios are infrastructure monitoring tools that cover a similar range of IT components -- from networks and servers to the hypervisor and OS -- as Zenoss.
 IT organizations should consider agent-based and agentless options, extensibility and other factors in the monitoring tool selection process.